 "Warrant" also means "formal and explicit approval"--this is the opposite of what Francis is expressing here with his mocking of the words that charge his wife with murder.
 The warrant also seems to mock itself with the adjective "marvelous" that is supposed to mean "being or having the character of a miracle" but also means "too improbable to admit of belief" and "extraordinarily good or great."

-Mockingly quoting the warrant: “For the marvelous and supernatural murder of Goody Putnam’s babies.”
+warrant: “For the marvelous and supernatural murder of Goody Putnam’s babies.”

 Compare this noun to the adjective "licentious" in the list for Act 1.
 Lechery is focused on sexual activity and is used here as a punishable crime, while licentious (the Latin "licentia" means "freedom") people simply lack the moral discipline to restrain themselves in any activity that may or may not be a punishable crime.